mozilla-mobile/mozilla-vpn-client/README.md

 #### Building with Xcode

-Before you start this process, if you have a fresh install of Xcode, open it and sign-in.
+Before you start this process, open Xcode, go to settings, accounts, and sign in with your mozilla developer Apple ID.
-You may also need to make sure your certificates are added.

 In some circumstances, you may wish to use Xcode to build the Mozilla VPN in order to access cloud-managed signing certificates.
 In such circumstances, this can be enabled